Reemaachar08/MCW-AI-led-business-process-automation/Hands-on lab/HOL step-by step - AI-led business process automation.md

     ![Hospital Portal is shown.
 The search box is filled with COVID.
 Claims document and transcription results are highlighted.
 Filtering options based on medical information are highlighted.](media/hospital-portal.png "Hospital Portal")

     In the screenshot above, on the left **(4)**, you can find a list of categories of medical information extracted by Cognitive Services Text Analytics for Healthcare.
 Currently, the category list is filtered based on your search.
-It shows you the number of documents per category where medical information is found in the matching categories in the entire search result set.
+It shows you the number of documents per category where there is a medical information search match.

     On the top of the search result, the first record is a claims form **(2)**.
 In this case, thanks to Forms Recognizer, the data in the actual form is digitized and used to present a unified search experience across both claims forms and audio transcriptions.
 If you select the PDF link in the search result, you can see the original file and notice the diagnosis field extracted as COVID.